t41372/Open-LLM-VTuber/README.md

 `meloTTS` (local, fast)

-- Install MeloTTS according to their [documentation](https://github.com/myshell-ai/MeloTTS/blob/main/docs/install.md) (don't install via docker) (A nice place to clone the repo is submodule folder, but you can put it wherever you want).
-If you encounter a problem related to `mecab-python`, try this [fork](https://github.com/polm/MeloTTS) (hasn't been merge into main as of July 16, 2024).
+- Install MeloTTS according to their [documentation](https://github.com/myshell-ai/MeloTTS/blob/main/docs/install.md) (don't install via docker) (A nice place to clone the repo is the submodule folder, but you can put it wherever you want).
+If you encounter a problem related to `mecab-python`, try this [fork](https://github.com/polm/MeloTTS) (hasn't been merging into the main as of July 16, 2024).
 - It's not the best, but it's definitely better than pyttsx3TTS, and it's pretty fast on my mac.
-Probably what I would choose for now if I can't access the internet.
+I would choose this for now if I can't access the internet (and I would use edgeTTS if I have the internet).

 `barkTTS` (local, slow)
 - Install the pip package with this command `pip install git+https://github.com/suno-ai/bark.git` and turn it on in `conf.yaml`.
 - The required models will be downloaded on the first launch.

 `cosyvoiceTTS` (local, slow)
-- Configure [CosyVoice](https://github.com/FunAudioLLM/CosyVoice) and launch the webui demo according to their documentation.
+- Configure [CosyVoice](https://github.com/FunAudioLLM/CosyVoice) and launch the WebUI demo according to their documentation.
 - Edit `conf.yaml` to match your desired configurations.
-Check their webui and the API documentation on the webui to see the meaning of the configurations under the setting `cosyvoiceTTS` in the `conf.yaml`.
+Check their WebUI and the API documentation on the WebUI to see the meaning of the configurations under the setting `cosyvoiceTTS` in the `conf.yaml`.

 `edgeTTS` (online, no API key required)
 - Install the pip package with this command `pip install edge-tts` and turn it on in `conf.yaml`.